DiggnDeeper/wp-dapp/readme.txt

 * One-click verification of your Hive account
 * Review and approve each publication to Hive with a simple popup
 * No need to enter passwords or keys when publishing

+**Auto-Publish Feature:**

+* Optionally enable automatic detection of newly published WordPress posts
+* Get notified when a post is ready for Hive publication
+* Streamline your publishing workflow while maintaining secure Keychain authentication
+* Each post maintains a visible indicator when it's ready for Hive publication

 == Installation ==